What Is Domestic Violence?

 Abusers often isolate their victims from family, friends, work, and any other outside sources of support.
 They may have explosive tempers and may become violent during an abusive episode; afterward, they become remorseful and try to woo their partner back with charm and affection and promises to change, but the abusive behavior rarely stops.

 Heterosexual male abusers often believe in traditional gender roles, particularly that women’s main priority should be to care for their partner and children.
 They have to be in control and are especially prone to jealousy, accusing their partner of cheating without any reason and needing to know where their partner is at all times.

 Even after leaving an abusive relationship, people may have trouble trusting others and painful flashbacks to traumatic incidents of abuse.
 They may continue to struggle with high levels of stress and face a greater risk of health conditions like asthma, arthritis, chronic pain, and heart disease.
 They are more likely to develop sexual problems and sleep conditions and attempt to self-medicate using alcohol and drugs.
 Victims of abuse may have low self-esteem and often find themselves trapped in repeating cycles of violence.
 Being exposed to domestic violence from a young age can lead to similar long-term issues, as well as trouble with anger, hostility, disobedience, and other emotional and behavioral problems.

-Domestic violence is an epidemic inflicted primarily on women by men all over the world, though men and women can be victimized in both heterosexual and same sex relationships.
+Women are most often the battered party in a violent relationship, although men are frequently victimized as well, in both heterosexual and same-sex relationships.
 More than 38 million American women have been victims of domestic violence.
-The technological revolution has opened up new ways for abusers to dominate, intimidate, and control the people in their lives through manipulation, cyber-stalking, and emotional blackmail.
-But the #MeToo movement and new research have exposed ways for abuse victims to fight back and free themselves from the fear and control of dangerous, narcissistic abusers.
+The internet has opened up new ways for abusers to dominate, intimidate, and control the people in their lives through manipulation, cyber-stalking, and emotional blackmail.
+But new research, and the rise of the #MeToo movement, have exposed ways for abuse victims to fight back and free themselves from the fear and control of dangerous, narcissistic abusers.